-Shouldering expectations of astronomical proportions, a 21-year-old Thierry Henry joined Juventus during the winter transfer window of 1998/99 season.
+Shouldering expectations of astronomical proportions, a 21-year-old Thierry Henry joined Juventus during the winter transfer window of the 1998/99 season.

 The club already had David Trezeguet on their roaster, who was one of Henry’s closest colleagues in the France national team setup.
 The record Scudetto winners were confident that they got their hands on a real gem.

 Unfortunately, the £10.5m signings never managed to get along with Italian football.
 Juventus manager Carlo Ancelotti never considered using the Frenchman as a striker, despite his struggles out wide.

 Carlos Ancelotti On Henry

 Following a run of uninspiring performances, Ancelotti struck out Henry from his plans.
 In a 2015 interview, the three-time Champions League winner admitted it was one of the biggest mistakes in his entire managerial career.